Light-induced nonlinear Edelstein effect under ferroaxial ordering: Derivation of the NLEE tensor

 In this appendix, we present the details of the derivation of the NLEE tensor.
 The derivation is based on the time-evolution of the reduced density matrix~\cite{watanabeChiralPhotocurrentParityViolating2021,xuLightinducedStaticMagnetization2021,oikeNonlinearMagnetoelectricEffect2024}.

 The non-interacting Hamiltonian is given by

-where we have defined the creation and annihilation operators $c_{\bm{k}a}^{\dag},c_{\bm{k}a}$ of the Bloch state labeled by the crystal momentum $\bm{k}$ and band index $a$.
-We denote the periodic part of the Bloch state for the band $\varepsilon_{\bm{k}a}$ by $\ket{\bm{k}a}$.
+where we have defined the creation and annihilation operators $c_{\mathbf{k}a}^{\dag},c_{\mathbf{k}a}$ of the Bloch state labeled by the crystal momentum $\mathbf{k}$ and band index $a$.
+We denote the periodic part of the Bloch state for the band $\varepsilon_{\mathbf{k}a}$ by $\ket{\mathbf{k}a}$.

 Next, we consider the interaction between electrons and electromagnetic fields.
-We apply the dipole approximation, where the electromagnetic field is described by a uniform electric field $\bm{E}(t)$, and choose the length-gauge approach.
+We apply the dipole approximation, where the electromagnetic field is described by a uniform electric field $\mathbf{E}(t)$, and choose the length-gauge approach.
+The velocity gauge approach yields the same result as the length gauge, just as in the case of the photocurrent~\cite{holderConsequencesTimereversalsymmetryBreaking2020,kaplanUnifyingSemiclassicsQuantum2023,parkerDiagrammaticApproachNonlinear2019}.
 Thus, the external field is given by